• Skip to main content

 Training refers to learning new skill sets or improving something you already know.

-Training often looks ugly because it’s when you push to your limits and explore beyond them.
+Training often looks ugly because it’s when you push your limits and explore beyond them.

 Training is about change and adaptation.